-Mr. Niall Cussen was appointed on 3rd April 2019 by the Minister for Housing, Local Government and Heritage, as Ireland's first Planning Regulator and heads up the OPR.
+Mr. Niall Cussen was appointed in April 2019 by the Minister for Housing, Local Government and Heritage, as the Planning Regulator and Chief Executive of the OPR.
 Mr. Cussen's appointment was recommended by Government following an open recruitment process conducted by the Public Appointments Service.